Triangle Cross Ranch: A Catholic Boy’s Home for Struggling Teens

 One of our programs for troubled teens involves daily mentoring.
 By living, working, praying and overcoming obstacles together, our Mentors develop a very rich and paternal relationship with the boys that makes them more willing to discuss their emotional conflicts and the challenges they face as youths in the 21st century.
 Through our troubled youth programs, the Mentor relationships help create boys who are more receptive to discipline and behavioral modification because they respect our Mentors.

 As a role model at our boarding school for troubled teens, the essential quality of a Mentor is his character and person, not his authoritative knowledge on adolescent psychology.
 This makes a Mentor approachable and better able to relate to the boys here at Triangle Cross Ranch.

 Our Mentors are carefully screened.
-On our troubled boys ranch, an effective Mentor must not only have unquestionable character, he must also have a transparent character, that is, he must be as open with our boys as they are with him.
+On our troubled boys’ ranch, an effective Mentor must not only have unquestionable character, he must also have a transparent character, that is, but he must also be as open with our boys as they are with him.
 This humble and warm approach to helping struggling teens enables our Mentors to lead, to heal, and to instruct our boys so that their time together is the most inspirational and effective it can be.

 Our programs for troubled youths can help

 Sometimes, parents do not have all the answers.
 In today’s society, however, social media has provided a public platform for every bit of our personal lives.
 As a result, some parents are ashamed or embarrassed to admit that they have a son who has not responded to their efforts to show him how to lead a good and productive life.
 If you are the parent or guardian of a youth 12-18 whose behavior is self-destructive or disruptive and you would like more information on how the Triangle Cross Ranch for troubled teens may be able to help.

 Asking for help is not a sign of weakness, it is a sign of strength.